The Impact of One Decision

 - Give attendees an understanding of and knowledge on how being charged with a Federal Criminal Offence can affect future opportunities for them in life

 - Dispel the myth that you have to be over 0.08 BAC to be charged criminally under Canada’s Criminal Code.
-Also provides information upcoming proposed marijuana legalization legislation in Canada and how it can impact your workplace (Canadian Version Only)

 - Prove to attendees how you never really know how your decisions can impact others, how closely linked that impact can be and who you may share the highway with at any given time.
 Amanda describes how the impaired driver’s Mom worked for her Aunt (Dad’s sister) in a completely different town several hours away and how the two ladies were good friends.
 Not only did Amanda’s Aunt lose her brother that day, but a dedicated employee and her best friend.
 To this day, the two women do not talk.
+Amanda also drives home this point what she states “imagine what it would be like to see the person who killed your loved one walking around town with his family.”

 - Prove to and leave attendees with the message and understanding of how life is a sequence of one decisions.
 It’s not only impaired driving, it is every decision you make in your life, such as not using your PPE correctly or when needed, driving while distracted, texting and driving, bullying others, not wearing your seat belt, speeding, not wearing a helmet when on an ATV or bicycle and not believing in yourself or thinking you’re not worth it.
 Every decision you make in your life impacts someone else.